khaledb9/MetalLaserWelding/README.md

 - This model can be used with CPU only.
 However, I found that using GPU gives you 5 times the computation speed !
 I do understand that some potentials cannot use GPU.
 It is simple to remove the gpu setup in the code and it does not interfere with the dynamics of the simulation.

-- Note that you MUST use the provided function.cpp and function.h and rebuild lammps because they contain the function that represents the 3D laser beam described in the paper.
+- Note that you MUST use the provided function.cpp and function.h in the lib/atc folder and rebuild lammps because they contain the function that represents the 3D laser beam described in the paper.

 - Enough details are provided in the comments of the code.
 Feel free to contact me regarding any questions!